UDB commands reference

 Whether to replay writes to standard output and standard error.
 See Replay standard streams.

-set share-usage-statistics on|off
+set share-usage-statistics licensing-only|anonymized|on

-This option is saved across invocations of UDB.
+The value of this option is saved across invocations of UDB.

 show share-usage-statistics